Spanish idiomatic expressions | donQuijote

 Being surrounded 24 hours a day by the language you are learning will make your senses expand and pick up all the information that surrounds them.
 You will be able to practice your knowledge of Spanish in everyday situations and learn new words all the time.

-There is no doubt that one of the most effective and fastest ways to learn Spanish is to travel to a place where it is the official language.
+There is no doubt that one of the most effective and fastest ways to learn Spanish fast is to travel to a place where it is the official language.

 4. Language immersion